muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

-That's another reason why I never believed this Russia bullshit because I knew H herself believed her campaign was in trouble.
-The RU stuff later would've been an excuse, a way of trying to unite the Dems.
-It sorta worked.. but it also took a life of its own, might have hampered some positive policy.

-*2020-2-5 20:14:4*

----

 Nope.
 Hillary was not "surprised" that she lost in 2016.
-She knew she was in trouble as the end neared - pneumonia is a sign of desperation (cancer is of supressed anger, tooth problems a sign of hesitation, etc).
-See Louisa Hay.
+She knew she was in trouble as the end neared - pneumonia is a sign of desperation That's another reason why I never believed this Russia bullshit because I knew H herself believed her campaign was in trouble.

 *2020-2-5 20:13:5*